CoNarrative/framework-x/site/src/content/intro.md

 //       'new-todo/fail'
 //     ]],
 //   ['db', function]]
 ```

 Invoking an event handler returns a plan of what to do.
+Framework-X will carry it out for us by going through it,
-The framework iterates through the list, looking up the
-definition for each effect (`db`, `dispatch`, `fetch`) and evaluating them against its implementation with whatever arguments the handler supplied.
+looking up the definition for each effect (`db`, `dispatch`, `fetch`) and evaluating them using whatever definition

-`fx` handlers like `fetch` are functions that Framework-X assumes have side effects.
-They can be registered using `regFx`, where they are given access to the Framework-X environment and may define their signature.
+we've given.

+We can define the `fetch` effect with `regFx`.
+Framework-X will treat any function registered with `regFx` as an impure
+function, performing them lazily after all state effects are complete.

 ```js
 const createFetchFx = ({ fetch }) =>